Manav446/Source-Code_Analysis_Using_Gen_AI/README.md

 open up localhost:
 ```

-### I have used Google Gemini Open Source API for this project.
-It's totally upto you which API you guys want to use.
-Either you guys can use the OpenAI API or Hugging Face Open Source API model too.
+### I have utilized the Google Gemini Open Source API for this project.
+However, you can choose to use any API that suits your needs, including the OpenAI API or Hugging Face models.